The Justice Centre app

 Legal tech to promote refugee rights

-A ground-breaking new app developed by Freshfields gives refugees in Hong Kong increased access to their legal rights and enables our pro bono client, Justice Centre Hong Kong, greater capacity to focus on critical assistance.
+A ground-breaking app developed by Freshfields gives refugees in Hong Kong increased access to their legal rights and enables our pro bono client, Justice Centre Hong Kong (JCHK), greater capacity to focus on critical assistance.

 The ‘HK Asylum Guide’ app is a simple step-by-step guide for refugees on the application process for non-refoulement protection (or refugee protection) in Hong Kong.
 Where successful this process prevents refugees from being removed from Hong Kong, where they might otherwise face torture, persecution or other serious violations of their fundamental human rights.

 Launched in 2020, the app was built entirely in-house by a range of business services teams, without any external assistance.
 The Freshfields Innovation team collaborated with Asia-based Freshfields lawyers and business services staff, UX designers, user testing specialists, developers and the Justice Centre and with refugees themselves, drawing upon the experience of existing client-focused digital tools.

 An upgrade of the app released in January 2022 allows the guide to be accessed in French in addition to English, with new languages continuing to be added until the guide is available in all 11 of the languages most commonly used by JCHK’s clients.
 The UN High Commissioner for Refugees – the UN body charged with protecting refugees worldwide – is contributing to the process by assisting with the translation of the information in the guide.